mvelusce/pi-wellness-log/docs/CALENDAR_VIEW.md

 3. The calendar will update to show only filtered factors
 4. Click "All" to view all categories again
 5. Hide the filter panel by clicking the X icon or filter icon again

+### Selecting Specific Lifestyle Factors
+1. Click the **ListChecks** icon (checklist symbol) next to the filter icon
+2. A panel will open showing all your lifestyle factors
+3. **Check/uncheck** individual factors to show/hide them on the calendar
+4. Use **Select All** to quickly select all factors
+5. Use **Clear All** to deselect everything
+6. The calendar automatically updates to show only selected factors
+7. The indicator at the top shows "X of Y factors selected"
+8. Works great with category filter - filter by category first, then select specific factors from that category

 ### Navigating Months
 1. Use the **left arrow (←)** to view previous months